NarsilDev/digital-ocean-articles/kubernetes-security.md

 kubectl cluster-info
 ```

-You will get as a response the cluster-specific information. similar to the shown below:
+You will get the cluster-specific information. similar to the shown below:

 ```
 [secondary_label Output]